andreslon/NetCore.BackgroundTask/README.md

 This project can be used with **VS Code** or **Visual Studio 2015+**

->You can open the .sln file or execute the next commands with cmd
+>You can open the .sln file or execute the next commands from cmd

 ```bash
 > cd Netcore.BackgroundTask